 These calls are nothing new.
 Governments have been talking the talk on late payments for some time, but action comes slowly, when it comes at all.
 In the meantime, businesses will need to look for alternative solutions.
 An increasingly popular approach is to look at debt factoring.

-About Debt Factoring
+About Debt Factoring in the UK

 They will then take on responsibility for managing all invoices included in the deal.
 In other words, they will take on the work of chasing the payer and securing payment.
 Once this has been received, they will advance the remainder to you, minus their fee.